 Frequently asked questions about Hotels in Budapest

-What are the best hotels to stay in Budapest?According to our booking data, the most booked hotels in Budapest are Baross City Hotel, Danubius Hotel Astoria City Center and Buda Castle Fashion Hotel.
+Which hotels are the most popular ones to stay at in Budapest?According to our booking data, the most booked hotels in Budapest are Baross City Hotel, Danubius Hotel Astoria City Center and Buda Castle Hotel.

-What are the most convenient hotel rates in Budapest?The lowest price for a double room in Budapest is £19.
+What is the cheapest price for a hotel in Budapest?The lowest price for a double room in Budapest is £8.

-What hotels are in the central Budapest neighborhood?If you want to stay near the center of Budapest, you can consider staying at Lanchid 19 Design Hotel, Carlton Hotel Budapest and Boutique Hotel Victoria Budapest.
+What are the best hotels in Budapest near the center?If you want to stay near the center of Budapest, you can consider staying at Budapest Best Apartments, Lanchid 19 Design Hotel and Exe Carlton Budapest.

 We search from 120,000 hotels worldwide to find you the best deals.